 Julie works well with youth and adults who are ready to work on their trauma recovery.
-She is available on Mondays and Fridays.
+She is available on Mondays, Tuesdays and Fridays.

-To contact Julie, you can email Changing Rein at and we will put you in touch with her or call 253 358 5940
+To contact Julie, you can email her at or call her directly at 253 358 5940

 Cheyenne came to Changing Rein in the fall of 2014 to volunteer in our Therapeutic Riding Program.
 She is a Senior in High School, and excels at art.
 She is also an avid reader.

 the Hands on Horses program, where she proved to be a wonderful hand with the horses -- as well as a hard worker!
 We are pleased to have her join our team.

 Kirstyn started volunteering with CR in the Summer of 2014.
 She is now a Freshman at Pacific Lutheran University.
 She loves playing soccer and tennis and assists the girls' tennis coach at Bethel High School, her alma mater.
 Kirstyn's long-term goal is to go to attend medical school.